Leo-Corporation/LeoCorpLibrary-Web/documentation/Load-a-file.md

 1. The system is going to read the file
 2. The system is going to separate the elements
 3. The system is going to separate the columns
-4. From these informations, it will generate a `ListViewItem`.
+4. From each "row", it will generate a `ListViewItem`.
 5. Then it loads the `ListViewItem` inside the specified ListView.
 ## Functions
 ### a.
 ListViewContentCustom